-Disneyland turns 65 on July 17, but thanks to Covid-19, no guest will actually be allowed inside to celebrate it.
-In all of its 65 years of providing a happy escapism for families, this is first year that the theme park had to postpone its birthday.
-Be that as it may, here is a list of 65 things you didn’t know about Disney’s original theme park from its opening day celebration to the new Star Wars: Galaxy’s Edge and from the longest-running hit attractions to the ones the park no longer likes to talk about.
+Disneyland turns 66 on July 17 and here is an updated list of 66 things you didn’t know about Disney’s original theme park from its opening day celebration to the new Star Wars: Galaxy’s Edge and from the longest-running hit attractions to the ones the park no longer likes to talk about.
 So, sit back, relax and keep your arms and legs inside the vehicle at all times as we travel through “the happiest place on earth.”
 (Main image: Disneyland Resort)

 1. Disneyland was First a TV Show Before it was a Park